 - Preferences and settings: time zone, language, and character size;

-- Technical information: type of device, operating system name and version, device manufacturer, model, browser information (type, version), screen resolution, installed applications, uninstalled applications, applications running in the background;
+- Technical information: type of device, operating system name and version, device manufacturer, model, browser information (type, version), screen resolution, applications;

 - Connection: Internet service provider or mobile carrier’s name, country, connection speed and connection type, Bluetooth settings;